codeispoetry/wp-codespace/README.md

 Try the example plugin in _plugins/wp-codespace_, make some changes and appreciate the advantages of a pre-configured codespace.

 ## Behind the scenes
-After the codespace is up and running, the _postCreateCommand_ will be executed, including:
-- install node and php dependencies
+This setup will do the following things automatically:
 - install WordPress with credentials admin/admin
 - install and activate selected plugins
 - provide [WP CLI](https://wp-cli.org/)
+- install node and php dependencies
 - add [playwright test](https://playwright.dev/) environment
 - configure in VS Code:
   - WP Coding Standards
   - Autocompletion for WordPress functions
   - searchable WordPress-Docs

-  - for more details, see _.devcontainer/.devcontainer.json_
+ For more details, see _.devcontainer.json_, _/Dockerfile_ and _postCreateCommand.sh_, all of which you will find in the _.devcontainer_-folder.

 ## About Codepsaces
 GitHub Codespaces are your dev environment in the cloud.
 Start coding instantly on your WordPress theme or plugin.
 A codespace is an IDE in the browser with pre-configured XDebug, WordPress Coding Standards and a pre-installed WordPress with your personal plugin or theme, that you are developing.